mensmaximus/anno-1800-mod-small-warehouses/README.md

 ## Contribution and credits

 Big thanks go to @hier0nimus, @kurila, @serp,  @juern,  @taubenangriff,  @taludas and all the other nice people from the Anno Mod-Corner International Discord for their patients and valuable input on all aspects of creating a mod.

 Special thanks go to @kurila and @jimdiGriz77 for allowing me to use their mods as submods
 -	shared_ui_change_kurila
 -	JDG_06_quay_system_fc_2

+Many thanks to @jakob for providing a more fine granular cobble texture to fit his city variations mod.

 ## About this mod